Al-Faruq Mosque (Denmark)

 The Al-Faruq Mosque, also known as the Masjid al-Faruq, is a mosque located in Nørrebro, Copenhagen, Denmark.
 The relatively obscure mosque became a centre of controversy between 2017 and 2019 due to its association with Hizb ut-Tahrir, an international pan-Islamist and Islamic fundamentalist political organization.

 Controversies

 Connection with the 2015 Copenhagen shootings

 Omar el-Hussein attended the mosque the day before perpetrating the 2015 Copenhagen shootings.
 The sermon that day included references to Muhammed waging war against Jews, and accused Western civilization of leading non-Muslims to corruption.

 Antisemitism

 Imam Mundhir Abdallah, a member of Hizb ut-Tahrir, delivered a sermon in March 2017 that included the following statement:

+Doomsday will not come before the Muslims fight the Jews, such that the Muslims kill them, and the Jew will hide behind rock and trees, and the rock and the trees will say: "O muslim, O worshipper of God, there is a Jew behind me, so come and kill him".